eliasthiman/PoisonedX/README.md

 This is a pixel art arcade game built with Rune SDK.

 ## Requirements
 - **Controllers**: The game requires two controllers in order to play the game.
-These can be either xbox360 or playstation 3, 4, or 5 controllers for example
+These can be either xbox360 or playstation 5 controllers for example

 ## Overview